 Why Study Biology?

-Biological scientists study living organisms and represent a vast field of study with many specializations and sub-disciplines.
+Biology is the study of living organisms and represents a vast field with many specializations and sub-disciplines.
 Why should you care about biology?

 - You are a biological organism!
 Learning about biology is learning about yourself and your fellow humans.
 Biology is fundamental to human medicine and also helps you understand “who am I... and why am I here?”

 - Biological organisms are everywhere!
 Planet Earth is home to incredible biological diversity and you depend entirely upon these neighbors for your existence.
 All the food we eat comes from other organisms, as do countless other material products we use every day.

 - Biology is essential to understanding world issues!
 Many of our most essential challenges relate to biology.
 To address these challenges we need to understand living organisms and how they affect global systems.